Stocks drift after Fed cites long road ahead on inflation

-NEW YORK (AP) — Stocks are drifting after Federal Reserve Chair Jerome Powell said progress is being made in the fight against inflation even after a stunningly strong jobs report last week, though a long battle remains.
+NEW YORK (AP) — Stocks are zig-zagging on Wall Street Tuesday after the head of the Federal Reserve signaled last week's stunningly strong jobs report isn't likely to change where interest rates are heading on its own, as some investors had feared.

-The S&P 500 was moving between small gains and losses in afternoon trading, after spiking briefly to a big gain and then losing it all as Powell made his remarks.
-The Dow Jones Industrial Average was down 112 points, or 0.3%, at 33,777, as of 2:06 p.m.
-Eastern time, while the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.5% higher in afternoon trading after comments from Fed Chair Jerome Powell sent stocks from losses to big gains and then back and forth a couple times.
+The Dow Jones Industrial Average was up 50 points, or 0.2%, at 33,942, as of 2:16 p.m.
+Eastern time, while the Nasdaq composite was 0.9% higher.

-Stocks have pulled back recently, shaving off some of their strong start to the year.
-The market had rallied powerfully on hopes that the economy could avoid a severe recession and that cooling inflation could get the Federal Reserve to take it easier on interest rates.
+High inflation and how high the Fed will take interest rates to combat it have been at the center of Wall Street's wild movements for more than a year.
+Powell said on Tuesday that progress is finally being made on inflation, though a long battle remains.

+That echoed similar comments he had made last week, following the Fed's latest increase to interest rates.
+But that was before a jolting jobs report on Friday showed U.S. employers added a third of a million more jobs than expected last month.

+Investors also reduced bets that the Fed may cut rates later this year.
+Rate cuts can goose the economy and act like steroids for markets.

-“We have a significant road ahead to get inflation down to 2%,” which is the Fed’s target, Powell said.
+“We have a significant road ahead to get inflation down to 2%,” which is the Fed’s target, Powell said Tuesday.
 “There’s been an expectation that it will go away quickly and painlessly.
 I don’t think that’s at all guaranteed.”

 After pulling its key overnight rate all the way to a range of 4.50% to 4.75%, up from virtually zero a year ago, the Fed has said it envisions a couple more increases before holding steady through the end of the year.